SidneyNemzer/yt-history/flamegraphs/README.md

 Files in this directory document performance changes over time.
 They're created with Flamegraph.
 See below for setup instructions.

+The files are best viewed locally (in a browser).
+You can view the SVG on GitHub by opening the file and clicking "Raw" in the top right.
+However the embedded JS for navigation won't run.

 Flamegraph files are named in the format:

 ```